-- (1) Each committee will operate based on a Charter approved by the Members.
-A Committee Charter may contain special conditions other than those specified in this section. - (2) Committees shall be composed of qualified representatives designated by each interested Member.
+- (1) Each committee will operate on a standardized charter based on a Charter approved by the Members.
+A The Committee Charter may contain special conditions other than those specified in this section. describes how the committee operates, how the committees relate to each other, and ensures that the committee's purpose is consistent with and supports the mission of the Authority. - (2) Committees shall be composed of qualified representatives designated by each interested Member.
 A quorum of designated representatives is desirable but not essential to conducting committee business.
 Each committee recommendation will include a list of designated representatives who participated.
 Committees shall operate by consensus.
 A designated representative may abstain or, subject to timely notice regarding consideration of the issue, be absent from the consensus process without the position of that representative becoming an assenting or dissenting opinion. - (3) Regularly scheduled meetings of committees shall be open to the public.
 The public shall be provided an opportunity for limited comment.
 Agendas will be distributed one week prior to the meetings to designated representatives, to each Authority Member and to other interested parties who have made a request to attend a specified committee proceeding.
 Closed meetings (executive sessions) may be called as necessary to discuss sensitive issues with final action to take place in open session. - (4) Authority staff shall facilitate committee meetings but not be a part of the decision process.
-They will be responsible for the distribution of agendas, reports, etc., as well as meeting arrangements. - (5) The chair or vice chair with the assistance of staff shall prepare a written agenda prior to each meeting with copies sent to each designee, the Members Management Group, the Executive Director and interested parties no later than one week prior to each meeting.
+They will be responsible for the distribution of agendas, reports, etc., as well as meeting arrangements. - (5) The chair or vice chair with the assistance of staff shall prepare a written agenda prior to each meeting with copies sent to each designee, the

+Members Management Advisory Group, the Executive Director and interested parties no later than one week prior to each meeting.

-- (6) The chair or vice chair with the assistance of staff shall distribute the action notes agreed to at each meeting to each designee, Members Management Group, each caucus, Executive Director and interested parties no later than one week after the meeting. - (7) Committees shall meet at the request of the chair or vice chair or at the request of a majority of the committee members. - (8) The chair or vice chair or a person designated by the chair or vice chair shall attend all Members Management Group and Authority Members meetings as necessary. - (9) All costs involved in committee participation are the responsibility of each member unless otherwise provided for. - (10) Proxy participation is permitted at committee meetings, except for purposes of establishing a quorum under this section.
+- (6) The chair or vice chair with the assistance of staff shall distribute the action notes agreed to at each meeting to each designee, Members Management Advisory Group, each caucus committee, Executive Director and interested parties no later than one week after the meeting. - (7) Committees shall meet at the request of the chair or vice chair or at the request of a majority of the committee members. - (8) The chair or vice chair or a person designated by the chair or vice chair shall attend all Members Management Advisory Group and Authority Members meetings-as necessary. - (9) All costs involved in committee participation are the responsibility of each member unless otherwise provided for. - (10) Proxy participation is permitted at committee meetings, except for purposes of establishing a quorum under this section.
 Proxies must be in writing.